Nucleolus Bright Green

 DAPI Ex.
 405 nm / Em.
 450-495 nm

 Passage 3 of WI-38 cells were fixed with 4% PFA and immunostaining was done with Anti-Fibrillarin primary and secondary antibody.
-Nucleolus Bright Green or Nucleolus Bright Red (N512) and nuclear staining dye, DAPI were added and were imaged using epifluorescence microscope (Keyence, BZ-X710).
+Nucleolus Bright Green or Nucleolus Bright Red (N512) and nuclear staining dye, DAPI were added and were imaged using an epifluorescence microscope (Keyence, BZ-X710).

 Nucleolus Bright Green: Ex.
 450-490 nm / Em.
 500-550 nm